WallStreetMojo

 Important Points to note

-• Annual reports contain financial information in the past several years.
+• Annual reports contain financial information for the past several years.
 However, these financial data are subject to changes in the future.
 Changes in accounting policies can lead to prospective as well as retrospective applications.
-The users should take this consideration and perform their analysis accordingly.
+The users should consider this and perform their analysis accordingly.

 • Besides these reports, companies also release quarterly reports.
-It is a good practice to refer to both the kinds of reports to gather relevant information.
+It is good to refer to both kinds of reports to gather relevant information.

-• While using these reports to analyze and forecast financial statements, best practice is to use data from the most recent years.
-For instance, data for FY2016 should be taken from the Annual report 2016-17; this is because companies keep on revising data with changes in accounting policies with regard to the retrospective approach.
+• While using these reports to analyze and forecast financial statements, the best practice is to use data from the most recent years.
+For instance, data for FY2016 should be taken from the Annual report 2016-17; this is because companies keep on revising data with changes in accounting policies regarding the retrospective approach.

 Below is an excerpt from the Annual Report of Airbus company highlighting the Changes in Accounting Policies and disclosures: